BrandonXu6106/obsidianpublish/content/thoughts/Brains in a Vat.md

 3. If “brain in a vat” does not refer to brains in a vat, then “we are brains in a vat” is false
 4. Thus, if we are brains in a vat, then the sentence “We are brains in a vat” is false (1,2,3)

 Are the things that BIVs refer to the same things that we as real people refer to?
-That is, if the relation is not grounded in the same thing, are the [[semantics]] still the same
+That is, if the relation is not grounded in the same thing, are the [[semantics.md]] still the same